diodesign/diosix/README.md

 Supported triples and platforms are listed in the file.
 The kernel executable can be found in `target/triple/release/kernel` for the given build triple.
 For example,

-`./build.sh --triple riscv32imac-unknown-none-elf --platform sifive_e`
+`./build.sh --triple riscv32imac-unknown-none-elf --platform sifive_e300`

 ...will build for a 32-bit RISC-V CPU on a SiFive Freedom E300-series system.
 Then you can try running it using Qemu: